Andrew Liveris

 Andrew N. Liveris (born 5 May 1954) is an Australian former CEO and chairman of The Dow Chemical Company of Midland, Michigan.
-Liveris has been a member of Dow's board of directors since February 2004, CEO since November 2004 and was elected as chairman of the board effective 1 April 2006.
+Liveris has served as a member of Dow's board of directors since February 2004, CEO since November 2004, and, was elected as chairman of the board effective 1 April 2006.
 Liveris became CEO in 2004 after holding the position of chief operating officer (COO).
-Afterwards he served as executive chairman of DowDuPont, where he remains a director.
-He is chairman of the board of Lucid Motors.
+Afterwards, he served as executive chairman of DowDuPont.
+He is the chairman of the board of Lucid Motors.

 Early life and education

 Liveris was born in Darwin, Australia.
 He is the grandson of Greek immigrants from the island of Kastellorizo and identifies strongly with his Greek heritage.
 He attended Darwin High School until 1974 when Darwin was hit by Cyclone Tracy.
-He then moved to Brisbane where he continued his education at Brisbane State High School.
+He then moved to Brisbane, where he continued his education at Brisbane State High School.

 He earned a bachelor's degree (first-class-honors) in Chemical Engineering from the University of Queensland.
-In 2005, he was awarded an honorary doctorate in science by his alma mater as well as being named Alumnus of the Year.
+In 2005, he was awarded an honorary doctorate in science by his alma mater and was named Alumnus of the Year.

 Business career

 Liveris began his career at Dow in 1976 in Melbourne, Australia.
 He spent much of his career in Asia before moving to North America, with roles in manufacturing, engineering, sales, marketing, and business and general management.
 Liveris spent 14 years in Hong Kong and served as Dow's general manager in Thailand before becoming head of Dow's entire Asia-Pacific operations.

-Liveris joined Dow's board of directors in February 2004, becoming CEO in November 2004.
+Liveris joined Dow's board of directors in February 2004 and became the CEO in November 2004.
 Liveris, appointed CEO in 2004 after the board of directors unanimously selected him in part based upon his plan to transform Dow, began to implement the new strategy.

-His election to chairman of the board became effective 1 April 2006.
+His election to chairman of the board became effective on 1 April 2006.
+His predecessor was William S. Stavropoulos.